JoseACortes/USDASummer2025/Presentations/MCNP_Conf/LanlPresentationOutline.md

 - Sum(Cell detector influence * Cell Carbon weight) = Measured Carbon

-*In the 9 by 9 by 9 mesh, I multiply each cells influence by its carbon content, and then sum these values.
+*In the mesh, I multiply each cells influence by its carbon content, and then sum these values.
 This gives me a weighted sum of the measured carbon content.*

 ## Gradient vs Homogeneous Characteristic from Gradient Weighed Avg